 The datasets are saved in excel formats (.CSV and .XLSX).
 These are accompanied by a Data Variable Dictionary describing the key variables which can be accessed HERE.
 The data is open for academicians, researchers, and sector stakeholders to analyse the trends in philanthropic flows across geography and thematic areas.

 Publicly available data were extracted for each of these categories.
 In-depth data on Corporate, Foreign, and Government philanthropic contributions are available on Government websites.
 Data on individual donations (both by ordinary and high net-worth individuals) is available only at an aggregate level, for all individuals who claim for tax exemptions under Section 80G of the Income Tax Act.

 We are very interested to learn about other secondary analysis of our data and any forthcoming publications that may arise from the use of these datasets.
-Please do write to Misha, our research lead for this project (email@example.com), to share how this data may have been valuable for your work, and for any additional information on the research.
-For any other queries on the Centre and it’s work, you can email us at firstname.lastname@example.org.
+Please contact firstname.lastname@example.org to share how this data may have been valuable for your work, and for any additional information on the research.